 Users can submit questions via the website after they register for a session.

-Next Session: Ask an ADA Professional Questions RE: Post-Secondary Education and the ADA
+Next Session: Ask an ADA Professional Questions RE: Parking and the ADA

-Archive: Ask an ADA Professional Question RE: Communication Requirements under the ADA
+Archive: Ask an ADA Professional Questions RE: Post-Secondary Education and the ADA

 ADA Legal Webinar Series is designed for individuals who have a working knowledge of the ADA and are familiar with its basic elements.
 Sessions are intended to support continued